 It will initially, though the light may turn back on if the code triggers again.
 Diagnostic trouble codes typically indicate a problem within your engine that needs to be fixed.
 Once you’ve addressed the underlying issue, clearing the trouble codes will turn off the check engine light.

 Q: How do the OxGord MS309, Ysding JD101, and Autel AL319 get power if they don’t have a battery?

 These devices gain power directly from your engine while plugged into the OBDII port.
-In order to turn them on, put your key in the ignition and turn the key to “on” without starting the engine, the same way you would to turn on electronic systems like the radio or headlights.
+To turn them on, put your key in the ignition and turn the key to “on” without starting the engine, the same way you would turn on electronic systems like the radio or headlights.

 Q: How do I know if the OxGord MS309, Ysding JD101, and Autel AL319 will work on my vehicle?

 These scanners will read codes from any vehicle with an OBDII port.
-This port will generally be found on the underside of the steering column, or somewhere else inside the driver’s side passenger area.
+This port will generally be found on the steering column’s underside or somewhere else inside the driver’s side passenger area.
 If you want to make sure your vehicle is supported before you buy the device, you can contact the manufacturer with your vehicle’s information.